zh54321/hashcat_rule_gen/README.md

 # Rule Generator For Hashcat
-Generate Hashcat rules file based on permutation of input files
+Generate Hashcat rules file based on permutation of input files.
+Useful in combination with small/custom wordlist.

 ### Rule Components